Nadal stunned by unknown Czech Rosol

-LONDON Rafa Nadal lost in five sets to unknown Czech Lukas Rosol in the Wimbledon second round on Thursday, one of the biggest upsets in grand slam tennis history.
+LONDON Rafa Nadal suffered a stunning loss at Wimbledon on Thursday, stopped in his tracks by unknown Czech Lukas Rosol who played the match of his life to cause one of the biggest upsets in grand slam tennis.

-Just as the men's game was getting used to the metronomic progress of big three Novak Djokovic, Nadal and Roger Federer to every grand slam semi-final, Nadal was stunned 6-7 6-4 6-4 2-6 6-4 by world number 100 Rosol.
+Just as the men' game was getting used to the metronomic progress of big three Novak Djokovic, Nadal and Roger Federer to every grand slam semi-final, Nadal was stunned 6-7 6-4 6-4 2-6 6-4 by world number 100 Rosol in the second round.

-The world number two and second seed, who had reached the Wimbledon final the last five times he played at the All England club and won the title twice, came up against an inspired opponent who struck a succession of outrageous winners to complete victory under the closed roof on Centre Court.
+The world number two, who had reached the Wimbledon final the last five times he played at the All England Club and won the title twice, came up against an inspired opponent who struck a succession of outrageous winners to complete victory under the closed roof on Centre Court.

 "In the fifth set he played more than unbelievable," Nadal told a news conference.
 "First three sets I didn't play well.